datazuul/datazuul.github.io/topics/development/javascript/_posts/2023-05-10-angular-part3-home_component.md

 # Create homepage component `HomeComponent`

+Open the VS Code terminal with "Terminal - New Terminal".
 In terminal change to the apps directory and run the command to create the new `HomeComponent`:

 ```
 $ cd angular-hello-world